cilium/cilium/Documentation/architecture.rst

 In a typical setup, the external traffic would be sent to a publicly reachable IP + port on the host running the Kubernetes master, and then be load-balanced to the pods implementing the current service within the cluster.

 Cilium supports Ingress with TCP-based load-balancing.
-Moreoever, it supports ''direct server return'', meaning that reply traffic from the pod to the external client is sent directly, without needing to pass through the kubernetes master host.
+Moreover, it supports ''direct server return'', meaning that reply traffic from the pod to the external client is sent directly, without needing to pass through the kubernetes master host.